apache/arrow/docs/source/format/Columnar.rst

 * **Primitive (fixed-size)**: a sequence of values each having the same byte or bit width
 * **Variable-size Binary**: a sequence of values each having a variable byte length.
-Two variants of this layout are supported using 32-bit and 64-bit length encoding.
+Three variants of this layout are supported using
+  * 32-bit offset encoding
+  * 64-bit offset encoding
+  * 128-bit view-or-inline encoding
 * **Fixed-size List**: a nested layout where each value has the same number of elements taken from a child data type.
 * **Variable-size List**: a nested layout where each value is a